matpulis/tma-fe-matpulis/README.md

 ## Headless CMS

 I used Hygraph as my headless CMS, created all of the models and needed relationships, and seeded it with some initial dummy data.
-The URS is saved in the environment files, so the project should just work after an npm install and ng-serve I tested it. 😉
+The URL for the graphql endpoint is saved in the environment files, so the project should just work after an npm install and ng-serve I tested it. 😉

 Ok, enough talk...